 Dukurs wins, moves closer to skeleton World Cup title

-ST. MORITZ, Switzerland (AP) -- Martins Dukurs of Latvia won the World Cup men’s skeleton race on Friday, moving him closer to a record ninth overall series championship.
+ST. MORITZ, Switzerland — Martins Dukurs of Latvia won the World Cup men’s skeleton race on Friday, moving him closer to a record ninth overall series championship.

 Dukurs took the gold, while German sliders Felix Kisinger and Axel Jungk won silver and bronze, respectively.
 The win pushed Dukurs past Russia’s Alexander Tretiakov for the series lead, with just one race left — on home ice for Dukurs in Sigulda in two weeks.